berrytechnics/repair-quoter/README.md

 # repair-quoter

 ## Description
-**repair-quoter a complete cellphone and electronics repair industry leads generating widget.**
+**repair-quoter is a dockerized, complete cellphone and electronics repair industry lead generation widget.**

 It is capable of collecting, storing, replying to, and tracking website leads via quoting for device repairs.